 2003 Ecotrust Indigenous Leadership Award

 Jeannette Armstrong is honored as the recipient of the 2003 Ecotrust Indigenous Leadership Award for her work as a community leader, educator and indigenous rights activist.
-She is a member of the Okanagan Nation and currently resides in Penticton, British Columbia, Canada.
-Armstrong plans to use the fellowship to restore the land surrounding the En'owkin Centre through the replanting of native and traditional medicine plants.
+Armstrong will use the Ecotrust Indigenous Leadership Award's $25,000 fellowship to restore the land surrounding the En'owkin Centre through the replanting of native and traditional medicine plants.

 "Jeannette Armstrong is a recognized leader in national and international arenas, but remains largely unsung for her multiple gifts shared through her community and family," said Spencer B. Beebe, President of Ecotrust, on behalf of the final jury panel.
 "She is well grounded and assures us a legacy to last beyond our lifetime.
 In addition, the En'owkin Centre where she works represents the best of native intelligence informed by a generational legacy."